VIALabs-io/hello-erc20/README.md

 ## Deployment

 Deploy the HelloERC20 contract to your desired networks.
 This must be done for each network you wish to operate on.
+You can see a list of our networks in the [NPM package documentation](https://github.com/CryptoLinkTech/npm?tab=readme-ov-file#testnets)

 ```
 npx hardhat --network [network-name] deploy